amoretspero/snuplc/README.md

 Removed debugging code.
 Code with debugging code is in seperate folder.

+**2016-04-28 23:36 KST**
+Generated doxygen documents, added more tests for invalid usage of semicolons.
+Parser phase is submitted.
+LAST COMMIT of PARSER phase.

 **2016-04-26 20:18 KST**
 Added more complicated tests.
 They are in folder <code>test/parser/hell</code>.